-Maruleng municipality has been providing waste collection services in three management areas: Hoedspruit, Kampersrus and Drakensig for a total of 660 households.
-Kerb-side collection in urban residential and townships takes place twice a week.
-The municipality has a licensed landfill site in London village.
-This accounts for collection from about 3% of households in both commercial and residential areas.
-There is no refuse removal provided in some of the villages and the households rely mostly on backyard dumping, burial and burning.
-These practices adversely impact on human health and the environment.
-There is also limited human resources and waste management resources, such as specialized waste management vehicles, poor infrastructure, and the absence of electricity in the landfill site.
+The municipality has been providing waste collection services in three management areas: Hoedspruit, Kampersrus and Drakensig for a total of 660 households.
+Twice a week kerb side collection in urban residential and township take place.
+Municipality has licensed London landfill site.
+This account for collection from about 3% of households in both commercial and residential areas.
+There is no refuse removal provided in some of the villages (23 in number) and the households rely mostly on backyard dumping, burial and burning.
+These practices adversely impact on human health and the environment, specifically: